lovecode1/OpenVLA-Gripper-Accuracy-Issue/README.md

 # OpenVLA Gripper Predict is 46% off:
-I took the first episode from the fractal20220817 data and ran predict with OpenVLA and got results for the gripper that are 46% off.
+I took the first episode from the fractal20220817 dataset and ran predictions with OpenVLA.
+The gripper results were off by 46%.
-This is critical since if the gripper opens or closes in the wrong moment the whole movement will fail.
+This is critical because if the gripper opens or closes at the wrong moment, the entire movement will fail.

 Please see attached documents: